golemfactory/golem-remote/README.md

 ### Testing:
  - Run `test_code.py` in the package directory.
 It will first format the code with `yapf` and then test it with `pytest`, `pylint` and `mypy`.
 The script should exit with `OK`.

 ### Troubleshooting:
- - If the task is not run usint the example code above, ensure that you first run requestor and only then provider.
+ - If the task is not run using the example code, ensure that you first run requestor and only then provider.
  - If the redis tests don't pass, ensure you don't have another redis instance running on `localhost:6379`